-To make gameplay more interesting, developers have introduced a “Blink Meter”.
+To make gameplay more interesting, developers have introduced a “Blink Meter."
 The faster your eyes blinks, the more uncomfortable it will be for you to search for objects or find a hiding place.
 You can set the blink rate manually or use eye drops to make it normal.
 Make sure your character blinks as you would do in real-life.
 An abnormal blink rate can really make survival extremely difficult.

-J-Horror games have wowed the audience with their bizarre plot, grotesque monsters and unique gameplay mechanics.
+J-Horror games have wowed the audience with their bizarre plot, grotesque monsters, and unique gameplay mechanics.
 Most of these titles have been released for the PS2 platform and are good examples of top-notch horror that can give even the most popular movies a run for their money.

 4. Nightmare House 2

-The first-person horror shooter seems influenced by the famed Penumbra series, Half Life and FEAR.
-The physics-based puzzles and characters are similar to top horror games, but the game's presentation, visuals and brilliant level design overshadow them.
+The first-person horror shooter seems influenced by the famed Penumbra series, Half-Life, and FEAR.
+The physics-based puzzles and characters are similar to top horror games, but the game's presentation, visuals, and brilliant level design overshadow them.

 5. Kraven Manor

-The atmospheric horror game lets gamers explore a huge manor full of secrets and a puzzle room.
+The atmospheric horror game lets players explore a huge manor full of secrets and a puzzle room.
 There’s no plot, but I can safely say that it lets you play the role of an adventurer, probably a ghost hunter who wants to uncover the hidden secrets of Kraven Manor.
 Upon entering the doomed mansion, you will find miniature pieces of each room scattered here and there, among other oddities.
 The miniatures are part of a series of frustratingly difficult puzzles.
-You will need to find these model rooms in hidden trapdoors and other areas and add them to the scale model in the puzzle area.
+You will need to find these model rooms by finding hidden trapdoors and other secret areas and add them to the scale model in the puzzle area.
 A room materializes when the associated miniature model is added to the scale model.
-Finding room models isn’t easy as the manor has plenty of hidden chambers and trapdoors.
+Finding room models isn’t easy, as the manor has plenty of hidden chambers and trapdoors.